PretzelTheGreat/mtg_collection_manager/README.md

 #### Adding cards to collection

-* add Red rares to collection
-* add Green rares to collection
-* add Multicolor rares to collection
-* add Artifact rares to collection
-* add Land rares to collection
 * add any constructed decks as decks and then to collection
 * add all loose cards to collection